clickworkorange/node-red-dashboard/nodes/ui_dialog.md

 msg2 = original message if ok/passcode passed

 ### TODO:
+output #1&2 share the same msgid!?

-setting initialValues make fields appear in output even if not present in locals.fields
+setting `initialValue` make fields appear in output even if not present in `locals.fields`

-Sending a blank payload will remove any active dialog without sending any data.
+"Sending a blank payload will remove any active dialog without sending any data."

+rename `msg.locals["fields"]` to `msg.fields` and `msg.initialValue` to `msg.values`

 improve default template logic

-htmlContent (in addition to textContent)
+`htmlContent` (in addition to `textContent`)

+Revisit checkbox syntax

-Make title, textContent and htmlContent settable in config?
+Make `title`, `textContent` and `htmlContent` settable in config?

-Required fields (ng-disabled="dialog.required && !dialog.result")
+Required fields (`ng-disabled="dialog.required && !dialog.result"`)

+Can we get rid of mdDialog controller duplication (for pascode)?

+Chainable dialogs? e.g. to present an "alert" if passcode is incorrect

+"remote control" dialog preset?

 Tests!?

-clean up output #2 messages (strip all dialog properties?)

 how does "passcode" deal with multiple fields? it shouldn't